patrik-csak/BB26/readme.md

 ## What is bijective base-26 numeration?

-You're probably familiar with BB26 numeration.
-It's used for spreadsheet columns, license plate serials, and (probably?) more.
+You’re probably familiar with BB26 numeration.
+It’s used for spreadsheet columns, license plate serials, and (probably?) more.

-Here's an example of decimal (base-10) numbers (the numbers you use every day to count things) compared to their corresponding BB26 numbers:
+Here’s an example of decimal (base-10) numbers (the numbers you use every day to count things) compared to their corresponding BB26 numbers:

 ```
 Decimal: | 1 | 2 | 3 | ... | 24 | 25 | 26 | 27 | 28 | 29 | ...
    BB26: | A | B | C | ... |  X |  Y |  Z | AA | AB | AC | ...
 ```

-## Installation
+## Install

 ```sh
 npm install bb26
 ```

-## Usage
+## API

-### Increment
+### `increment()`

 ```
 increment(string: string): string